RandomGuyJCI/RDGameplayPatches/README.md

 ### Holds
 - **Accurate Release Margins**: Changes the hold release margins to better reflect the player difficulty, including Very Hard difficulty.
 - **Count Offset On Release**: Shows the millisecond offset and counts the number of offset frames on hold releases.
+- **Anti-cheese Holds**: Prevents you from abusing hold auto-hit mechanics by automatically releasing late holds and not letting beats later than the release be auto-hit.

 ## TODO
 - [ ] Fix auto-hits missing/counting towards offset
-- [ ] Auto-release / stop autohitting on late holds
 - [ ] Change hold strip width based on difficulty
 - [ ] Fix unmissable difficulty making hold hit timings 200ms instead of 400ms
 - [ ] Auto-hit beats until hold ends even when the hold is released early